 - How soon can i fly after knee replacement surgery?

-- How soon can i fly after cataract surgery?
+- How soon can i drive after hernia surgery?

-- How soon can i fly after tkr?
+- How soon can i travel after a minimally invasive heart surgery?

 - How soon can i start exercising after brain surgery?